rpool/PySnpTools/README.md

 If you have pip installed, installation is as easy as:

 ```
-pip install fastlmm
+pip install pysnptools
 ```

 ### Detailed Package Install Instructions:

-fastlmm has the following dependencies:
+pysnptools has the following dependencies:

 python 2.7